Billy Kenneally

 William Kenneally (12 October 1925 − 26 August 2009) was an Irish Fianna Fáil politician.
 He first stood for election at the 1961 general election but was unsuccessful.
 He was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Waterford constituency at the 1965 general election.

 He was re-elected at each subsequent election until he lost his seat at the February 1982 general election.
 He was elected to the 16th Seanad in 1982 on the Administrative Panel.
 He did not contest the 1983 Seanad election.

 Kenneally was twice Mayor of Waterford city in the 1970s and 1980s.
 His father William Kenneally also served as a TD for Waterford from 1952 to 1961, and his son Brendan Kenneally is a former TD for Waterford.

 He died in Waterford Regional Hospital on 26 August 2009.

+Family

+Kenneally was the uncle of Convicted serial sex abuser Bill Kenneally who died in prison aged 75.

+Bill Kenneallys death came just over a week after the publication of a report on the response by State agencies to his abuse of a boy in Waterford in the 1980s.